-The lack of authority to recommend legislative changes and issue binding regulations may be intended to preserve the policysetting roles of government and Parliament and may serve to protect the from claims of partiality.
-While more limited administrative rule-making authority would give the greater autonomy and enforcement capacity, Norm Kelly points out that granting such authority could lead to administrative actions that have “significant partisan impacts and the Australian experience has generally been that the governing political parties keep tight controls over this area of electoral regulation”
+The lack of authority to recommend legislative changes and issue binding regulations may be intended to preserve the policy-setting roles of government and Parliament and may serve to protect the AEC from claims of partiality.
+While more limited administrative rule-making authority would give the AEC greater autonomy and enforcement capacity, Norm Kelly (2012) points out that granting it such authority could lead to administrative actions that have “significant partisan impacts and the Australian experience has generally been that the governing political parties keep tight controls over this area of electoral regulation.”

-In recent years, the neutrality and independence of the AEC have come under attack by the previous opposition Liberal arty.
-Numerous references can be found in Hansard of ommittee meetings the ha been accused of being partisan, biased, tainted and supporting policy decisions of the then governing Labor Party.
-It is a troubling situation at any time for an to have its integrity questioned by a major political party, but it is particularly distressing a Liberal-National Coalition government was formed following the 2013 general election.
+In recent years, the neutrality and independence of the AEC have come under attack by the previous opposition Liberal Party.
+Numerous references can be found in Hansard of committee meetings in which the AEC’s submissions have been accused of being partisan, biased, tainted and supporting policy decisions of the then governing Labor Party.
+It is a troubling situation at any time for an EMB to have its integrity questioned by a major political party, but it is particularly distressing after a Liberal-National Coalition government was formed following the 2013 general election.
 From comments made in committee meetings, it would appear that the current government’s view is that the AEC should focus its efforts on administering elections and not on recommending reforms to Parliament.
-Fueled by the early reappointment of the Electoral Commissioner for a further five-year term before the Labor Party left office, the Coalition government recently indicated it initiate a “hard” review of the AEC focusing on its structure and pay close attention to the recommendations (Kelly 201).
+Fuelled by the early reappointment of the Electoral Commissioner for a further five-year term before the Labor Party left office, the Coalition government recently indicated that it would initiate a “hard” review of the AEC, focusing on its structure and paying close attention to the recommendations (Kelly 2012).

 As noted above, budgetary allocations for the AEC are appropriated through the regular governmental budget process.
-With regard to financial independence, Dundas (1994) points out that the need for an electoral authority to negotiate its budget can subvert the authority from its primary role as an independent agency.
+With regard to financial independence, Dundas (1994, 40) points out that the need for an electoral authority to negotiate its budget can subvert the authority from its primary role as an independent agency.
 Wall et al. (2006) also suggest that it would be ideal for an EMB to be free from day-to-day interference in how it spends its budget within the parameters of the vote approved by Parliament.
-In this regard, while the AEC remains reliant on the government budgetary process for its funding, there is little recent evidence government restrict the flow of funds to constrain the or gain political advantage.
-The is, however, expected to fully participate and cooperate in the overall budgetary reduction exercises government departments and has had to defer investments to replace outdated .
+In this regard, while the AEC remains reliant on the government budgetary process for its funding, there is little recent evidence that the government restricts the flow of funds to constrain the AEC or gain political advantage.
+The AEC is, however, expected to fully participate and co-operate in the overall budgetary reduction exercises affecting all government departments, and it has had to defer investments to replace outdated IT.